skorbut/trackday/README.md

 ## Changes

+### 20200209 - new driver cockpit
+Get rid of the digit display for fuel levels - integrate gauge.js to display fuel levels Calculate sleep time for cu request thread based on current track status

 ### 20190915 - denormalize Laps

 In order to fetch racer and car based statistics the lap information must be denormalized: